tokenika/tokenika.github.io/WarsawBlock.md

 * #### What are EOS weak points?

-  * Low awareness and a lot of negative perception
+  * Low awareness and quite a lot of negative (undeserved?) perception
   * Almost non-existent ecosystem and very few developers
   * Not live yet

 * #### What are EOS strong points?
-  * Small yet very efficient and experienced team
+  * Small (26 devs) yet very efficient & experienced team
-  * Combination of the top talents in the crypto-space, entrepreneurial skills, and strong financial backing
+  * Rare combination of the top talents in the crypto-space, entrepreneurial skills, and strong financial backing
   * Commitment to spend 1 bln USD to boost the ecosystem